peterbe/django-cache-memoize/README.rst

 Cache invalidation
 ~~~~~~~~~~~~~~~~~~

-When you want to "undo" some caching done, you simple call the function
+When you want to "undo" some caching done, you simply call the function
 again with the same arguments except you add ``.invalidate`` to the function.

 .. code-block:: python